THE VFA PIONEER HISTORIES PROJECT

 JW: The last question really is how would you say the women’s movement, or being active in those groups that you were, affected the rest of your life?

-RCB: Well, I’m still an activist, I guess I have to say, but it has been increasingly in the electoral area.
+RCB: Well, I’m still an activist but it has been increasingly in the electoral area.
 I guess because I was in that world for so long, I understand how important it is to have women in particular, and progressive people at every level.
-And one of the things I think that we, as Democrats or independents failed in, was the Tea Party saw the long game 10-12 years ago, and we’re seeing it now in the state legislatures.
+It really does matter who is at the table.
+Because I worked for black Members of Congress, I understood that their perspectives truly brought new thinking to issues and those issues are actually brought up when they are at the table.
+One of areas in which I think that we, as Democrats or independents failed, was not understanding the Tea Party’s long game 10-12 years ago.
+They understood the importance of building a bench from the bottom up and now we’re seeing it in state legislatures all across the country.
 We were asleep at the wheel.
 And now we’re trying to play catch up.

-I work with a group now, called East Bay Activist Alliance, and one of the things that they came out of was a group called Sister District.
+I work with a group now, East Bay Activist Alliance, a group initially part of Sister District.
 Sister District has assigned down ballot races to activist groups all over the country.
-We’ve supported state legislatures in Virginia, Michigan, North Carolina.
-Now we’re just doing a giving circle for a young pro-choice woman in Arizona who actually has a chance in the 1 district that would shift Arizona from 16 Republicans to 14 Democrats.
-Now, if she were to win, and she’s in a competitive district, it would at least be a tie, and she is a very strong pro-choice advocate.
+In EBAA, we supported state legislatures in Virginia, Michigan, North Carolina.
+Now we’re doing a giving circle for a young pro-choice woman in Arizona who actually has a chance in the 1st district.
+If she wins (note: she did) it would tie the number of Republicans and Democrats.

 In a state like Arizona, it could be game changer.
 Her name is Eva Burch, in case anybody listens to this.
 That is something a lot of us are really working on now.
 I think playing catch up to try to get back some of these state legislatures, and especially around issues around reproductive rights.
 I mean, who would have thought that we would be having to struggle with this right now?
 But that’s where it’s at until we get a Congress and a Senate that will institutionalize pro-choice.
 So, I’m very involved with that.